pk-2345/MainActivity/README.md

 # MainActivity

-I have started to learn Android development, and this is my First Android App.
+I have started to learn Android App Development, and this is my First Android App.
 In this App I have made two activities(page) .
 On clicking the button we can land on second activity.

 Thank you for visiting here!